 How is Hematocrit Measured?
 A hematocrit test measures how much space red blood cells take up in your bloodstream by spinning down a blood sample in a centrifuge machine.
 This separates different components within the sample, including RBCs, white blood cells (WBCs), platelets, and plasma.
 The amount of packed RBCs compared to other components gives you your hematocrit value.

-Normal ranges vary slightly depending on age and gender but generally range from 40-54% for men and 36-48% for women.
-Low levels may indicate anemia or bleeding disorders, while high levels could be caused by dehydration or certain cancer treatments such as chemotherapy or radiation therapy.
+Normal ranges vary slightly depending on age and gender but generally range from 40–54% for men and 36-48% for women.
+Low levels could be a sign of anemia or bleeding disorders, whereas high levels might be the result of dehydration or specific cancer treatments like chemotherapy or radiation therapy.

 Hematocrit is an important measure of health and can be increased through testosterone replacement therapy.
 However, it is important to understand the potential risks associated with high hematocrit levels before beginning treatment.